sahat/jsrecipes/posts/backend/beginner/getting-started-with-mongoose.md

 Each schema maps to a MongoDB collection.
 And each key - username, email, password, defines a property in a MongoDB document.
-For example, this is how a User document would look in a database:
+For example, this is how a user document would look in our database:

 ```
 > db.users.findOne()